What is Health Science? 7 Essential Facts & Top Careers

 Yes, it opens doors to diverse careers and can also serve as a stepping stone to advanced programs like medical, dental, or PA school.

-Q4.What are the most popular health science careers?
+Q4.What are the most popular what is health science careers?

 Nursing, public health, physical therapy, physician assistant, and healthcare administration are among the top choices.